abhishek-engg-mobilesdk/GitHooksDemo/README.md

 # GitHooksDemo

-This is a sample project to test the GitHub Hooks
+This is a sample project to test the GitHub Hooks.
+Sample hooks are available in the `hooks` directory.

 ## Setup